 Breast Cancer Is the Same as Mammary Tumors in Dogs

-The mammary glands are located along the belly and chest in dogs, and they serve the same purpose in dogs they do in humans.
+The mammary glands are located along the belly and chest in dogs, and they serve the same purpose in dogs as they do in humans.
 They contain connective tissue, fat, and glands that can make enough milk to nurse an entire litter of puppies at once.

 Mammary tumors, which is what we call breast cancer in dogs, can occur in any of the many types of cells that make up the mammary glands.